rahra/onioncat/doc/ONIONCAT_ON_WINDOWS.md

 Now navigate to the folder where you unzipped the OnionCat packaged and edit the `ocat.bat` file with a text editor (e.g. Notepad).
-Edit the following line in the file and replace the `SET_THIS_PROPERLY` with your .onion hostname as found in the file `onioncat_hsv3` from above.
+Edit the following line in the file and replace the `SET_THIS_PROPERLY` with your .onion hostname as found in the file `onioncat_hsv3/hostname` from above.
 Save the file and close the editor.

 Now right-click the `ocat.bat` again and choose "Run as administrator".
-A DOS box will open and OnionCat will output a bunch of messages as show below.
+A DOS box will open and OnionCat will output a bunch of messages as shown below.
 Don't close the window, it would stop OnionCat.

 At the first time the Windows firewall will complain that a program opens a